oliviermasson/snapomatic/README.md

     >> Identified diskgroup DWHLOGS
     >> Identified diskgroup BIDATA
     >> Identified diskgroup UATLOGS

+The names of the ASM diskgroups were identified using kfed, Oracle's low-level disk scanning utility.
+Once we have the name of the diskgroups, they can be mounted.
+It's possible this script was run more than once, so before attempting to mount, the script will check on which are already mounted.

     Identifying currently mounted ASM diskgroups

     Mounting ASM diskgroups...